AngleProtocol/angle-docs/governance/angle-token.md

 20% of the tokens are controlled by the DAO Treasury: the DAO is able to vote for how and where to allocate these tokens.

-This Treasury can be used to build protocol reserves through different incentives like DAO-to-DAO swaps, or more, and to increase incentives through specific rewards programs.
+This Treasury can be used to build protocol reserves through different incentives and to increase incentives through specific rewards programs.

 ANGLE tokens from the DAO Treasury are stored on the governance multisig.

-2% of these funds were however put in a [multisig](https://etherscan.io/address/0xe02f8e39b8cfa7d3b62307e46077669010883459) controlled by the guardian multisig signer (called the `AngleMaster`) to get more flexibility when it comes to implementing programs like Olympus Pro.
+2% of these funds were however put in a [multisig](https://etherscan.io/address/0xe02f8e39b8cfa7d3b62307e46077669010883459) controlled by the guardian multisig signer (called the `AngleMaster`) to get more flexibility when it comes to implementing liquidity programs.
 This multisig is a 2/3 Gnosis multisig controlled by the 3 co-founders of the protocol.

 ### Grants and Partnerships